Transfer a domain to Sitejet

 To transfer a domain, simply follow these steps:

-- Enter the domain name, then click "Register" in the Domain Manager.
+- Enter the domain name, then click "Search" in the Domain Manager.
+Select "Transfer domain from previous provider".

-- Check the customer data, and update it if necessary.
+- Check the domain details, and update them if necessary.

-- Enter the authorization code in the field for "AuthCode".
+- Enter the auth code in the field for "AuthCode".

 Things to be aware of when transferring domains